jroucheton/cloud-best-practices/README.md

 **Benefits:**
 * Configuration is located in a single place which is easier for maintenance.
 Nothing configured though Jenkins.
 * History is available thanks to the source code repository.
+* Pipeline as code means pipeline as you want!
+Your dreams becomes reals.

 ## Pipeline as declarative
 Pipeline should be coded as much in a declarative way as possible.